enderjjk/MeetApp/README.md

 # MeetApp UI/UX Demo Project

-I'm using HTML, CSS/LESS and jQuery
+Build using HTML, CSS/LESS and jQuery

 So far done: Index page with menu and filters

 Dynamic elements: Menus, "Follow up" and "Bookmark" buttons

+MOCKUP AVAILABLE IN UX/UI FOLDER